emmawalks/105-unit-3/README.md

 # Where is this data from

-The materials have been adapted from the excellent lessons created by the staff at the Research Hub of UNC’s Davis Library [] and a County Public Health Dataset []
+The materials have been adapted from the excellent lessons created by the staff at the [Research Hub](https://library.unc.edu/data/) of UNC’s Davis Library.

 The County Public Health Dataset provides tabular data on a variety of health-related issues in all US counties.